Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 Graduation

-The Application for Graduation is available on-line in SIS self-service.
-The deadlines for application are July for Summer term, October for Fall term, and February for Spring term.
+The Application for Graduation is available online in SIS self-service.
+The deadlines for application are July for the Summer term, October for the Fall term, and February for the Spring term.
 To access it, sign in to your account and go to “Program of Study Info” under “Registration.”
 In the last column on the right, you will see the link “apply to graduate.”
 Click on it and follow the directions to submit your application for graduation.
 When you’ve completed the application, make sure you print a copy for your records (you do not need to submit the paper copy to anyone; just keep it).
 The link usually becomes available at the beginning of your junior year.
 If you need to make changes to the application, hard copy applications can be obtained from the Registrar’s Office.

 The decision to clear you for graduation is made in your major department.
 If you also have a second major, a transcript will be sent to that department to clear you for that major.
 Your department sends over information to Engineering Advising/Undergraduate Academic Affairs during your last term.
 A professional academic advisor from the office reviews your final term grades and the information to make sure you have met the department’s requirements.